How to maintain shingles

 When should I call a professional roofer?

-If you notice any significant damage or issues with your shingles, it's best to call a professional roofer to inspect and make any necessary repairs.
+If you notice significant damage or wear to your shingles, it's best to call in a professional roofing contractor to assess the situation and make necessary repairs.

 Connect with certified professionals in your area